 The Essay Review, a journal of the creative nonfiction craft at the University of Iowa's renowned creative writing program, ask me to write about daddylabyrinth and its relation to the nonfiction tradition.
 The result is "On the Interactive Digital Lyric" (fall 2016).

-It will be featured in the Fall 2017 issue of Hyperrhiz: New Media Cultures, which (if you don't know it yet) is a pretty amazing journal.
+It was featured in the Fall 2017 issue of Hyperrhiz: New Media Cultures, which maintains a cloned version in their archive here.

 The project is also written about in the critical essay "How is Empathy Evoked in Interactive Life Stories?", by Evelyn Chew and Alex Mitchell (writing in the scholarly journal Concentric).